-The park's nonhistoric entrance station would be located closer to the park boundary, near the Oasis.
+The park's fee booth would be removed and a new one would be located closer to the park boundary, near the Oasis.
 The new location would better accommodate a modest shuttle system and overflow parking, and reduce congestion near park headquarters.
 Bike lanes would be added to the main entrance road from the park boundary to the dunes parking lot.
-A hiking/biking path would connect the Pinyon Flats campground to the dunes parking lot and visitor center.
+A walking/biking path would connect the Pinyon Flats campground to the dunes parking lot and visitor center.